Mythri532/docker/Readme1.md

     docker container attach [options] container<br>

-21. Default mode - The above command links the standard output (stdout), and the standard error (stderr) streams with our terminal.
+21. Default mode - The above command links the standard output (stdout), and the standard error (stderr) streams with our terminal.<br>
     So, we can see the console output of the container in our terminal.<br>

     docker run --name test_redis<br>

-22. Interactive mode – Let us to interact with the container from out terminal. -I option attaches a standard input of the bash shell to the container.<br>
+22. Interactive mode – Let us to interact with the container from out terminal. -I option attaches a standard input of the bash shell to the<br>container.<br>

 23. Detached mode - -d option which lets the container to run in background.<br>